-- Request for an Education, Health and Care Plan Assessment- Schools or parents can request an assessment be carried out by the Local Authority if the child continues to experience specific difficulties.
-Professionals involved with a child's education would be required to submit evidence to the authority about the individual's needs and suggest what should be done to meet these needs. - An Education, Health and Care Plan may be issued following this assessment.
+Request for an Education, Health and Care Plan Assessment- Schools or parents can request an assessment be carried out by the Local Authority if the child continues to experience specific difficulties.
+Professionals involved with a child's education would be required to submit evidence to the authority about the individual's needs and suggest what should be done to meet these needs.

+- An Education, Health and Care Plan may be issued following this assessment.
 It would describe a child's specific needs and explain how these needs should be met.
 These are reviewed annually through the Annual Review process. - Additional Funding and advice can be sought via the Inclusive School Forum (ISF).
 Where further advice and support are required to meet a child's individual needs, then a request to the Inclusive School Forum can be made.
-As with a request for a EHC Plan, professionals involved with a child's education would be required to submit evidence to the authority about the individual's needs and suggest what should be done to meet these needs.
-This would be reviewed after one year and decisions made about appropriate ways forward.
+Specialist outreach support can also be accessed via this route.
+Any support provided would be reviewed after one year and decisions made about appropriate ways forward.